AreebaaaaK/BhartiaITI.github.io/README.md

 ### Certification Page

 The Certification page presents information about the certifications offered by Bhartia ITI College.
 It includes details about the certification programs available, eligibility criteria, and the certification process.
-Additionally, images of certification ceremonies may be included on this page.
+Additionally, images of certificates included on this page.

 ### Admission Form Page

 The Admission Form page allows prospective students to access and fill out the admission form online.
-It provides instructions on how to complete the form and submit it to the college for further processing.
-Images of the admission form and guidelines for filling it may be included on this page.

 ### Academics Page

 The Academics page provides an overview of the academic programs offered by Bhartia ITI College.
-It includes information about the curriculum, course structure, and examination system.
-Images of classrooms, labs, and academic activities may be included to showcase the academic environment of the college.
+It includes images of academic activities about the curriculum.

+### Contact Us

+This contains the information about Us through which you can contact us.

 Thank you for your interest in Bhartiya ITI!